 I’ve spoken at length about the dangers of relying on branding as the sole driver of customer acquisition marketing engines.
 And I stand by that.
-Branding alone isn’t sufficient to drive patient or customer acquisition at a cost that will help you scale your business.
+Branding alone isn’t sufficient to drive patient or customer acquisition at a cost that will help you scale your business and company progress.

 That said, branding is not insignificant.
 Far from it.

 Without a strong brand that customers can bond with and trust, there would be no foundation for the persuasive actions we take as direct response marketers.

 In a true symbiotic manner, branding needs direct response, and direct response needs branding.